FAQs Regarding SUSE's Support Offerings and Policies

 Alliance Partners may purchase support through the Technology Partner Support program.

-A Service Request is defined as assistance with one issue, problem, or question relating to the use or installation of a SUSE product or product component, regardless of the number of communications required.
-A single service request is a problem that cannot be broken down into subordinate problems.
-If a problem consists of subordinate problems, each is considered a separate service request.
-In addition, SUSE considers access to a support engineer at least one service request.
+An incident is defined as assistance with one issue, problem, or question relating to the use or installation of a SUSE product or product component, regardless of the number of communications required.
+A single incident is a problem that cannot be broken down into subordinate problems.
+If a problem consists of subordinate problems, each is considered a separate incident.
+In addition, SUSE considers access to a support engineer at least one incident.

-Do I have to use a service request to get support for a bug?
+Do I have to use an incident to get support for a bug?

-Customers may Submit a Bug Report without speaking to a support engineer by using a free tool on our web-site.
-However, if you want to speak to a support engineer, a Service Request is required.
-If you are an Academic customer or Partner with limited Service Requests, we will credit back the Service Request upon your request if the issue you are reporting has not already been documented in our release notes, patch documentation, or as a TID in our support knowledgebase.
+Yes.
+If you are an Academic customer or Partner with limited Service Requests, we will credit back the incident upon your request if the issue you are reporting has not already been documented in our release notes, patch documentation, or as a TID in our support knowledgebase.

-Does SUSE define different levels of severity for a service request, and does this influence my response time?
+Does SUSE define different levels of severity for an incident, and does this influence my response time?

 Yes.
-The severity of a Service Request is defined when created, and can be set by the customer creating the Service Request electronically, or by a Customer Service Representative over the telephone.
+The severity of an incident is defined when created, and can be set by the customer creating the incident electronically, or by a Customer Service Representative over the telephone.
 SUSE does prioritize response times by Severity and subscription level.

 |1 - Critical||The operation is in production and is mission critical to the business.
 The product is inoperable and the situation is resulting in a total disruption of work.
 There is no workaround available.||2 Hours||1 Hour|